 Location: Boston, MA

-The Director will build on T4MA’s successful policy advocacy, public education and outreach to create a statewide network of supporters.
-Specifically, s/he will inspire all of T4MA’s constituents, and collaboratively marshal the talent and resources necessary to implement the remaining two years of strategic plan.
+The Director will build on T4MA’s successful policy advocacy, public education and outreach to create a statewide network of supporters and successfully craft and lead issue campaigns.
+Specifically, s/he will inspire all of T4MA’s members and constituents, and collaboratively marshal the talent and resources necessary to implement the remaining two years of our strategic plan.
 At the same time, the Director will prepare for and help design T4MA’s future.

 This is a compelling opportunity for a seasoned policy strategist, relationship- and coalition-builder as well as an entrepreneurial, disciplined manager who is passionate about advancing an effective policy agenda that generates action to protect our climate while increasing mobility for all.